digiltd/oh-rtd-test/Z-Wave-Binding.md

 When the basic command class is used, devices support setting values and reporting values when polling.
 Direct updates from the device on changes will fail however.

 To find out which command classes are supported by your Z-Wave device, you can look in the manual or use the list at http://www.pepper1.net/zwavedb/ or http://products.z-wavealliance.org/.
 In case your command class is supported by the device and binding, but you have a problem, you can create an issue at: https://code.google.com/p/openhab/issues/list.
 In case you want a command class implemented by the binding, please add it to issue [431](https://code.google.com/p/openhab/issues/detail?id=431).

+## Known Issues

+There seems to be an issue with the binding running on the latest oracle VM Beta, on ARM based architectures (e.g. raspberry PI).
+It manifests itself as messages being received multiple times.
+This issue is currently under investigation.

 ## Examples